REDDE PLC - Treasury Stock and Option Exercises

 SAYE share excercises and transfer of shares held in Treasury

-The Company announces that on 9 August 2017, options over a total of 155,026 Ordinary shares of 0.1 pence each fully paid in the Company at 48.3 pence per share have been excercised by staff under the Company's All-Employee 2014 Save As Your Earn share option scheme (SAYE).
+The Company announces that on 16 August 2017, options over a total of 90,185 Ordinary shares of 0.1 pence each fully paid in the Company at 48.3 pence per share have been excercised by staff under the Company's All-Employee 2014 Save As Your Earn share option scheme.

 The shares were issued by the Company by way of a transfer from shares already held as treasury shares and no new shares were created.